revel/revel.github.io/manual/templates.md

 - look for a template file named `views/Hello/World.html`.
 - and if not found, show `views/errors/500.html`
-- and if thats not found, use revels in build `templates/errors/500.html`
+- and if that's not found, use Revel's built-in `templates/errors/500.html`

 Template file names are case insensitive so the following will be treated as the same: